Singular equivalences to locally coherent hearts of commutative noetherian rings: The equivalence of recollements

-Our goal is to construct an equivalence between these two recollements.
 In order to do that, we replace the derived equivalence $\real_C$ by another one which we are able to lift to the coderived level.
 We start by fixing a convenient resolution of $T$.

 \begin{lemma} Up to shift, $T$ admits a resolution $T:=(F_{-n}\to F_{-n+1}\to \cdots\to F_0)$ with finitely presented objects $F_i\in\fp\Hcal$. \end{lemma}

 \begin{proof} Since $T$ is compact, by \cref{prop:compacts-are-bounded} it belongs to $\D^b(\fp\Hcal)$, so it is quasi-isomorphic to a complex over the abelian category $\fp\Hcal$.
 By taking soft truncations this complex can be made strictly bounded. \end{proof}